ZandevOxford/zandev_textual_widgets/README.md

 These are not currently packaged.
 To use clone this repo and copy the widget code into your project.

+Dependencies are just textual, and pywin32 if you are running on Windows.

 ## Example

 See `testapp.py` as a simple example.